alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/incompatibilities/garage.md

-- Garage has been upgraded to 0.9.x. `services.garage.package` now needs to be explicitly set, so version upgrades can be done in a controlled fashion.
+- Garage has been upgraded to v0.9.x. `services.garage.package` needs to be explicitly set now, so version upgrades can be done in a controlled fashion.
   For this, we expose `garage_x_y` attributes which can be set here.